 In Helsinn Healthcare v.
-Teva Pharmaceuticals USA, the Court affirmed a Federal Circuit decision invalidating the patent for Helsinn=s nausea drug Aloxi, based on patent law=s Aon sale@ bar.
-In short, the Court found that the sale of an invention to a third party who is obligated to keep the invention confidential by agreement may place the invention “on sale” for purposes of the Leahy‑Smith America Invents Act (AAIA@), which bars a person from obtaining a patent on an invention that was Ain public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.@ An exception to the on sale bar is made if a sale or offer to sell is made 1 year or less before the effective filing date of a claimed invention, and certain other conditions are met.
+Teva Pharmaceuticals USA, the Court affirmed a Federal Circuit decision invalidating the patent for Helsinns nausea drug Aloxi, based on patent laws Aon sale bar.
+In short, the Court found that the sale of an invention to a third party who is obligated to keep the invention confidential by agreement may place the invention “on sale” for purposes of the Leahy‑Smith America Invents Act (AIA), which bars a person from obtaining a patent on an invention that was Ain public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.
+An exception to the on sale bar is made if a sale or offer to sell is made 1 year or less before the effective filing date of a claimed invention, and certain other conditions are met.
+Sale of invention.

 The facts of the case are as follows.
 While Helsinn was in development of a drug, which uses the active ingredient palonosetron to treat chemotherapy‑induced nausea and vomiting, it entered into two agreements with a third party, MGI Pharma, Inc., a license and supply and purchase agreement.
 These agreements gave MGI the right to distribute, promote, market and sell two specific dosages of the palonosetron in the United States.
 In exchange, MGI made up-front payments to Helsinn and agreed to future royalties on distribution.
 Most importantly, the agreements required MGI to keep confidential any proprietary information regarding palonosetron.
 The agreements were disclosed to the public in a joint press release and related filings with the SEC, but the specific dosage formulations covered by the agreements were not included in the disclosure.
 Patent royalties in Fresno, CA.